open-contracting/kingfisher-summarize/docs/develop/howtos.rst

-How-To Guides
+How-to guides
 =============

 SQL files
 ---------

-The examples use the ``view_data_NAME`` schema and the :ref:`default database connection settings<database-connection-settings>`.
+The examples below use the ``view_data_NAME`` schema and the :ref:`default database connection settings<database-connection-settings>`.
 Change these as needed.

 Run a specific file
 ~~~~~~~~~~~~~~~~~~~